ops-tools/ops-docker/README.md

 ```sh
 instances=1
 ```
-The number of containers you need to run.
+The number of containers you want to run.

 ##### remotes